What is Azure API Management?

 API Management is offered in a variety of pricing tiers to meet the needs of different customers.
 Each tier offers a distinct combination of features, performance, capacity limits, scalability, SLA, and pricing for different scenarios.
 The tiers are grouped as follows:

-• V2 - A new set of tiers that offer fast provisioning and scaling, including Basic v2 for development and testing, and Standard v2 for production workloads.
-Standard v2 supports simplified connection to network-isolated backends.
+- V2 - A new set of tiers that offer fast provisioning and scaling, including Basic v2 for development and testing, and Standard v2 and Premium v2 for production workloads.
+Standard v2 and Premium v2 support virtual network integration for simplified connection to network-isolated backends.
+Premium v2 also supports virtual network injection for full isolation of network traffic to and from the gateway.

 More information: